riceissa/issarice.com/wiki/egoism-of-personal-websites.md

 #aliases:
 ---

+If the biggest factor for one in creating online content is that useful information is processed by the greatest number of people, how much content should one's personal site have?
+In other words, given the choice of where to publish among places like one's personal site, Quora, Wikipedia, reddit, and so on, how should one decide where to publish a particular piece of written content?

+Some factors to consider are:

+Durability of location
+:   Sure, it is possible to backup content even if external sites go down, but what of the people who actually read your content?
+It would be a nuisance to have links suddenly disappear, and search results take time to update (and who knows if you'll be at the top now).

+Locatability
+:   I think it's probably easier to locate content *by person* than *what they said*.

 > This is partly because of my style of contribution.
 I’ve always
 > preferred to work on existing applications and libraries than to go
 > write my own.
 I’ve always preferred to take someone else’s work and